Color Vision Deficiencies

 Alternative Methods to Determine One's Color Vision

-The Ishihara Color Plates are one way to determine whether you are color-blind.
+The Ishihara Color Plates are one way to determine whether you are color-blind, however, these plates are no longer authorized for use for FAA certified pilots.

 Below you will see 4 of the 38 plates.
 If you have any Red-Green color deficiency, they will be difficult or impossible to see.